jaredpetersen/WOU/CS425-430/IdentityExample/README.md

 Short Tutorial
 ==============
 All of this information is located in the above linked tutorial, but it requires some digging to get through.
-I've reproduced a shortened version that relates to this specific project.
-It should be enough to get you going.
+I've reproduced a shortened version that relates to what we're doing and it should be enough to get you going.
 For more in-depth information, please go read through their full tutorial.

 Please note that you will need to add additional `using` statements at the top of the various files that we are creating/editing.
 They will not be mentioned here, but Visual Studio will correct these issues if you right click the section of code that is having issues.